 Where can you find Bird-Friendly coffee?

-🌳 Some roasters offer bird-friendly coffee, but if you can’t find it locally, you can buy it on line.
-The prices are not much higher than what you might pay for organic or Fair-Trade coffee.
+????
+Some roasters offer bird-friendly coffee, but if you can’t find it locally, you can buy it on line.
+The prices are not much different from what you might pay for organic or Fair-Trade coffee.

 The limitations of Arabica, Organic, and Fair-Trade

-🌳 Although arabica plants are adapted to grow in shade, hybrids have been developed to grow in full sun.
-Given the trend in converting shade farms to full sun, uncertified beans are likely to have been grown in an unforested plantation.
+????
+Although arabica plants are adapted to grow in shade, arabica hybrids have been developed to grow in full sun.
+Given the trend in converting shade farms to full sun, uncertified arabica beans are likely to have been grown in an unforested plantation.
 Plants grown in full sun are more susceptible to disease (Toniutti et al. 2017), so they’re treated with chemicals unless they’re certified organic.

-🌳 Organic coffee is more planet-friendly than non-organic, but organic coffee can be grown in full sun and thus contribute to deforestation.
+????
+Organic coffee is more planet-friendly than non-organic, but organic coffee can be grown in full sun.
+Therefore, organic coffee may still contribute to deforestation.